cristianglezm/EvoGarden/Planning.md

         -   **AI**: Uses the main `qtree` to find prey.
 It has a target priority: it will always prefer to hunt unprotected insects, but if none are available, it will target stationary eggs.
 When not actively hunting, it implements a **patrolling AI**, selecting a random flower as a temporary destination to search for prey near food sources.
 Its vision check remains active during patrols, allowing it to divert and hunt if a target of opportunity appears.
         -   **Hunting**: Moves directly towards its target.
 Upon reaching the target, it "eats" it (removes the insect/egg from the simulation).
         -   **Nutrient Cycle**: After preying on an insect, it creates a nutrient-rich dropping (`💩`) on that cell.
 Eating an egg does not produce a nutrient.

+    -   **`eagleBehavior`**: The apex predator, spawned as a regulatory mechanism.
+        -   **AI**: Uses the main `qtree` to find the nearest bird.
+        -   **Hunting**: Moves directly towards its target.
+Upon reaching the target, it "eats" it and is immediately removed from the simulation.
+        -   **Lifecycle**: Eagles are transient actors.
+If they cannot find a target, they despawn.
+Their purpose is to perform a single hunt to cull the bird population.

     -   **`eggBehavior` & `nutrientBehavior`**: Simple state-machine behaviors.
         -   `eggBehavior`: Decrements a `hatchTimer`.
 When the timer reaches zero, it is removed.
 A new insect is spawned in its place, unless a predator (like a bird) is occupying the same cell, in which case the egg is considered "eaten" and no insect spawns.
         -   `nutrientBehavior`: Decrements a `lifespan` timer.
 It is removed when the timer expires.
 Its healing effect is handled globally by the `SimulationEngine` before its own tick is processed.

+-   **Dynamic Population Control**: To create a more resilient and self-regulating ecosystem, the `SimulationEngine` actively monitors population trends.
+    -   **Trend Analysis**: It maintains a history of insect population counts over a recent window of ticks (`POPULATION_TREND_WINDOW`).
+    -   **Predator Spawning**: If the insect population's growth rate exceeds a `POPULATION_GROWTH_THRESHOLD_INSECT`, a new **bird** is spawned at a random available location to act as a natural check.
+    -   **Apex Predator Intervention**: Conversely, if the insect population is declining too rapidly (exceeding `POPULATION_DECLINE_THRESHOLD_INSECT`), it suggests the bird population may be too high.
+To correct this, an **eagle** is spawned.
+The eagle hunts a single bird and then leaves the simulation, culling the predator population to allow insects to recover.
+    -   **Cooldowns**: To prevent chaotic fluctuations, both bird and eagle spawning events are subject to cooldowns (`BIRD_SPAWN_COOLDOWN`, `EAGLE_SPAWN_COOLDOWN`), ensuring these population controls act as gradual adjustments rather than sudden shocks.

 ### 5.3.
 Performance Optimization with Quadtrees (`lib/Quadtree.ts`)
 To avoid performance degradation as the number of actors grows, the `SimulationEngine` creates and populates several purpose-built Quadtrees **on every tick**.
 This provides highly efficient spatial lookups for different AI needs.

 -   **General `qtree`**: Contains all actors.
 Used for broad queries, such as:
     -   Bird vision (finding any nearby, unprotected insects and eggs).
+    -   Eagle vision (finding the nearest bird).
     -   Nutrient area-of-effect healing.

 -   **`flowerQtree`**: Contains only flowers.
 This is a critical optimization used exclusively by: